 To enable replication on the ActorComponent you must call SetIsReplicated(true) which is slightly different in name from the Actor’s function.
 This is only necessary if you are trying to replicate a specific piece of logic for this component like a variable on function calls, and so not all components on a replicated Actor need to be replicated.

 The primary class for a player, receiving the input of the user.
-A PlayerController itself is not visually shown in the environment instead, it will ‘Possess’ a Pawn instance which defines the visual and physical representation of that player in the world.
+A PlayerController itself is not visually shown in the world, instead it will ‘Possess’ a Pawn instance which defines the visual and physical representation of that player in the world.
 During gameplay a player may possess a number of different pawns (eg. a vehicle, or a fresh copy of the Pawn when respawning) while the PlayerController instance remains the same throughout the duration of the level.
 This is important as there may also be moments where the PlayerController does not possess any pawn at all.
 This means things like the opening of menus should be added to the PlayerController and not the Pawn class.

 In multiplayer games the PlayerController only exists on the owning client and the server.
 This means in a game of 4 players, the server has 4 player controllers, and each client only has 1.
 This is very important in understanding where to put certain variables as when all players require a player’s variable to be replicated it should never exist in the PlayerController but in the Pawn or even PlayerState (covered later) instead.